 GOTS (Global Organic Textile Standard) certification is a worldwide leading standard concerning soft goods.
 It focuses on individual stages of the entire production chain of products made of natural fabrics.
 Its main purpose is to promote producing goods in accordance with respect for the natural environment, defining the criteria for its protection.
 We present details related to GOTS certification and answer the question of why it is worth obtaining such a marking.

 One can apply for the GOTS marking on all textile products.
 We can find it on products such as for example fiber, knitted fabrics, home textiles, clothes, and others of this type.
-You should keep in mind, that the GOTS certification does not imply to leather goods.
+You should keep in mind that the GOTS certification does not apply to leather goods.